A Bayesian Framework for Multivariate Differential Analysis: Modelling

 where: \begin{itemize} \item $\mub_{\groupk} \mid \Sigmab_{\groupk} \sim \mathcal{N} \left(\mub_0, \dfrac{1}{\lambda_0}\Sigmab_{\groupk} \right)$ is the prior mean intensities vector of the $\groupk$-th group, \item $\boldsymbol{\varepsilon}_{\groupk} \sim \mathcal{N} (0, \Sigmab_{\groupk})$ is the error term of the $\groupk$-th group, \item $\Sigmab_{\groupk} \sim \mathcal{W}^{-1} (\Sigmab_0, \nu_0)$ is the prior variance-covariance matrix of the $\groupk$-th group, \end{itemize} with $\{ \mub_0, \lambda_0, \Sigmab_0, \nu_0 \}$ a set of hyper-parameters that needs to be chosen as modelling hypotheses and $\mathcal{W}^{-1}$ represents the inverse-Wishart distribution, used as the conjugate prior for an unknown covariance matrix of a multivariate Gaussian distribution \citep{bishopPatternRecognitionMachine2006}.

-Traditionally, in Bayesian inference, those quantities must be carefully chosen for the estimation to be as accurate as possible, particularly with low sample sizes.
-Incorporating expert or prior knowledge in the model would also come from the adequate setting of these hyper-parameters.
-However, our final purpose in this article is not much about estimating but comparing groups' mean (i.e. differential analysis).
+Traditionally, in Bayesian inference, those quantities must be carefully chosen to achieve the most accurate estimation, particularly with small sample sizes.
+Incorporating expert or prior knowledge into the model would also come from appropriately setting these hyperparameters.
+We discuss in more detail the choice and influence of those prior hyperparameters in \Cref{sec:hyperparam}.
+However, this article's ultimate purpose is not to estimate but to compare group means (i.e., differential analysis).
 Interestingly, providing a perfect estimation of the posterior distributions over $\{\mub_{\groupk} \}_{\groupk = 1, \dots, \groupK}$ does not appear as the main concern here, as the posterior difference of means (i.e. $p(\mub_{\groupk} - \mub_{\groupk^{\prime}} \mid \yb_{\groupk}, \yb_{{\groupk}^{\prime}}))$ represents the actual quantity of interest.
-Although providing meaningful prior hyper-parameters leads to adequate uncertainty quantification, we shall, above all, take those quantities equal for all groups.
-This choice would ensure an unbiased comparison, constituting a valuable alternative to the traditional and somehow limited $t$-tests.
-Indeed, inference based on hypothesis testing and p-values has been widely questioned over the past decade \citep{wassersteinMovingWorld052019}.
-Additionally, $t$-tests do not provide insight into effect sizes or uncertainty quantification (in contrast to Bayesian inference as emphasised by \cite{kruschkeBayesianNewStatistics2018}).
+Although providing meaningful prior hyperparameters leads to more accurate uncertainty quantification, we shall mainly set those quantities equal across all groups to ensure an unbiased comparison.

-The present framework aspires to estimate a posterior distribution for each mean parameter vector $\mub_{\groupk}$, starting from the same prior assumptions in each group.
-The comparison between the means of all groups would then only rely on the ability to sample directly from these distributions and compute empirical posteriors for the means' difference.
-As a bonus, this framework remains compatible with multiple imputations strategies previously introduced to handle missing data that frequently arise in applicative contexts \citep{chionAccountingMultipleImputationinduced2022}.
+The present framework aims to estimate a posterior distribution for each mean parameter vector $\mub_{\groupk}$, using the same prior assumptions across group.
+The comparison between the means of all groups would then rely solely on the ability to sample directly from these distributions and compute empirical posteriors for the difference in means.
+As a bonus, this framework remains compatible with multiple imputation strategies previously introduced to handle missing data that frequently arise in applicative contexts \citep{chionAccountingMultipleImputationinduced2022}.
+From the previous hypotheses, we can deduce the likelihood of the model for an i.i.d. sample $\{ \yb_{\groupk,1}, \dots, \yb_{\groupk,\sampleN_{\groupk}} \}$: